about

 Legacy

 Elder Norman Fleury's life and work symbolize an inspiring legacy of commitment and service to the preservation and advancement of Michif language, culture, and identity.
-His transformative leadership and innovative initiatives have set a benchmark in integrating indigenous knowledge into higher education, fostering a deeper understanding and appreciation of Michif traditions and heritage, and inspiring generations to come.
+His transformative leadership and innovative initiatives have set a benchmark in integrating Indigenous knowledge into higher education, fostering a deeper understanding and appreciation of Michif traditions and heritage, and inspiring generations to come.

 Elder Norman Fleury’s journey, from the early lessons with his grandparents to his tireless endeavors in education and community welfare, embodies a profound and inspiring narrative of dedication and love for the Michif heritage, making him a true guardian of the Michif Legacy.